 (a) The student is a bona fide undergraduate member of the high school in which he/she/they is enrolled.

-EXCEPTION 1: Home based and other students who meet statutory requirements shall be eligible.
-Statutory requirements state that a student in a home based education program must be registered with the school district of participation a minimum of 14 days prior to being considered a home schooled student.
+EXCEPTION 1: Home based and other students who attend a school without a program, and who meet statutory requirements shall be eligible.
+Statutory requirements state that a student in a home-based education program must be registered with the school district of participation a minimum of 14 days prior to being considered a home schooled student.
 Students who do not meet statutory requirements shall be considered ineligible for interscholastic competition, but may practice (provided he/she/they is registered with the school district).